jaegertracing/documentation/content/docs/next-release-v2/deployment.md

 Sometimes these adjustments themselves make the trace hard to understand.
 For example, when repositioning the server span within the bounds of its parent span, Jaeger does not know the exact relationship between the request and response latencies, so it assumes they are equal and places the child span in the middle of the parent span (see [issue #961](https://github.com/jaegertracing/jaeger/issues/961#issuecomment-453925244)).

-**jaeger** query extension supports configuration in the config file
+The `jaeger_query` extension supports a configuration property that controls how much clock skew adjustment should be allowed.

 ```
-query:
+extensions:
+  jaeger_query:
     max-clock-skew-adjustment: 30s
 ```

- that controls how much clock skew adjustment should be allowed.
  Setting this parameter to zero (`0s`) disables clock skew adjustment completely.
 This setting applies to all traces retrieved from the given query service.
 There is an open [ticket #197](https://github.com/jaegertracing/jaeger-ui/issues/197) to support toggling the adjustment on and off directly in the UI.

 ### UI Base Path

-The base path for all **jaeger** query extension HTTP routes can be set to a non-root value, e.g. `/jaeger` would cause all UI URLs to start with `/jaeger`.
-This can be useful when running **jaeger** behind a reverse proxy.
+The base path for all `jaeger_query` extension HTTP routes can be set to a non-root value, e.g. `/jaeger` would cause all UI URLs to start with `/jaeger`.
+This can be useful when running Jaeger behind a reverse proxy.
 Here is example code to set the base path.

 ```
-query:
+extensions:
+  jaeger_query:
     base-path: /
-  static-files: /go/bin/jaeger-ui-build/build
+    ui:
-  ui-config: /etc/jaeger/ui-config.json
+      config_file: /etc/jaeger/ui-config.json
     grpc:
     http:
 ```

 ### UI Customization and Embedding